HC Fribourg-Gottéron

-HC Fribourg-Gottéron is a professional ice hockey team based in Fribourg, Switzerland, which competes in the National League (NL).
+HC Fribourg-Gottéron is a professional ice hockey team based in Fribourg, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
 The team was the sixth most attended team in Switzerland for the 2015–16 season with 6,156 spectators.

 History

 The club was originally started as HC Gottéron by the citizens of the town of Auge in 1938.
 They competed on an outdoor rink, most notably at Les Augustins, until 1982 when Patinoire St-Léonard was constructed.

 In 1980, the name HC Fribourg-Gottéron was adopted upon promotion into the National League (NL).
-In spite of the club's financial struggles for the better part of their existence in the NL, they managed to reach the league's championship finals three years in a row (1992–94), but have never won a championship in their long history.
+In spite of the club's financial struggles for the better part of their existence in the NL, they managed to reach the league's championship finals three years in a row (1992–94).

 The team was saved from bankruptcy in 2006.
+Subsequently, HC Fribourg-Gottéron developed from a club that repeatedly had to fight for survival both on the ice and financially into a stable top team in the National League that regularly reaches the playoffs, has made several appearances in semifinals and finals, and ultimately crowned this development in the 2020s by winning the Spengler Cup in 2024 and securing the first Swiss championship title in the club’s history in April 2026.

+From 2019 to 2020, the BCF Arena was renovated and expanded.
+Since the 2020/21 season, the stadium has had a capacity of 9,000 seats and is regularly sold out.